nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Unburden will delete the task and show the existing list of tasks

   Use case ends

+  Extensions

+  1.1 User requests to delete a specific task by giving an invalid index 1.2 Unburden will show an error message

+  Use case ends

 - Use case: Find task

+MSS

 1. User requests to find tasks based on a date
-2. Unburden will search through the library of existing tasks with deadlines that are the same as
-4. Unburden will show a list of the tasks
+2. Unburden will search through the existing tasks with the specified deadline and shows a list to the user
-5. User is able to remember what he/she needs to do

   Use case ends

+  Extension

+  1.1 User requests to find tasks based on a name
+  1.2 Unburden will search through the exisiting tasks with the specified task names and shows a list to the user

+  Use case ends

+  2.1 User requests to find tasks that are due today 2.2 Unburden will search through the exisiting tasks and shows a list of tasks due today to the user

+  Use case ends

+  3.1 User requests to find tasks that are due tomorrow 3.2 Unburden will search through the exisiting tasks and shows a list of tasks due tomorrow to the user

+  Use case ends

 - Use case: Edit task

+MSS

-1. User requests to edit a task
+1. User requests to edit a task based on the index of the tasks and the new updated fields
-2. Unburden will search for the task based on the user&#39;s input
+2. Unburden updates the task to the given input fields and displays it to the user
-3. User will type in the new task description
-4. Unburden will request the user to confirm the changes
-5. User will confirm with Unburden
-6. Unburden will update the new changes

   Use case: ends

+  Extension

+  1.1 User requests to edit a task based on an invalid index of tasks and the new updated fields 1.2 Unburden shows an error message

+  Use case ends

 ## **Appendix C : Non Functional Requirements**